dhruvgairola/dhruvgairola.github.io/_posts/blog/2019-03-10-Cryptocurrency-Speculation.md

 The idea is for banks to buy XRP coins when they need it and send the XRP to other banks in the Ripple network for cross-border settlements.
 However, banks would not actually want to hold XRP coins for too long because XRP is very volatile and banks, being heavily regulated, cannot take such a high risk.
 If banks don't buy and hold XRP coins, then its unclear how regular folk (non-traders) could profit by holding XRP long term.
 Similar points can be made against competitors like Stellar (Stellar has applications outside of the financial industry though).

 Ripple also has products like xCurrent and xVia, which allow the various players in the ecosystem to move money more efficiently and for cheaper.
 However, xCurrent and xVia do not use XRP.
 Thus, investing in Ripple (the company) makes more sense than buying the XRP, but that is a separate discussion involving comparisons with encumbent competitors like SWIFT.

+Another argument against Ripple is that most of the supply of XRP is held by the founders.
+There are policies in place to prevent these whales from manipulating the price of XRP but I'd still be wary placing a big bet on XRP.
 Useful articles about Ripple can be found online [7][8].

 ## Internet of Things (IoT)